- Every UK company must have a registered office address in its country of incorporation, and it appears on the public Companies House register.

 Function | Registered office address | Director service address |

-Purpose | Official address for the company | Personal correspondence address for the director |
+Purpose | Official address for the company | Correspondence address for the director |

-Appears on | Companies House company record | Companies House director record |
+Appears on | Company record | Director record |

-Receives | Statutory mail from HMRC and Companies House | Personal filings and correspondence for the director |
+Receives | Statutory mail for the company | Personal filings for the director |

-Required | Yes, for all companies | Strongly recommended if using a home address |
+Required | Yes, for every company | Strongly advised if avoiding a home address |

 What happens if your registered office address is wrong or out of date?